Core Rules

 - Tier 5-6: An extreme threat.
 An overwhelming opponent, a terrifying monstrosity, a natural disaster, an outright crisis, a devastating force.

 Stamina, Armour and Damage work exactly the same for enemies as they do for players.
+Enemies can also have special abilities, just like player characters.

 Multiple Enemies